Phrasal verbs are an important part of learning the English language. Use this list when you don’t understand what the phrasal verbs mean.

 E.g. They acted out the story on stage.

-2. Act out – Express an emotion in your behaviour
+2. Act out – Express emotion in your behavior

-E.g. Their anger is acted out in their antisocial behaviour.
+E.g. Their anger is acted out in their antisocial behavior.

 E.g. We’re hoping that no one will back out of the deal.